hubtru/dcase2023Challenge/README.md

 `feature_options` shows all available features_types.
 The feature is set with `feature`.
 The output_size of the feature_array can be declared in `output_size`.

-In the first run it is currently necessary to use `compute_all_features()`.
+On the first run it is necessary to use `compute_all_features()`.
-It creates .json files for the features for each dataset and subset separately.
+When chosen `save=True` it will create .json files for the features for each dataset and subset separately.
 The files are saved here:
 - `dcase2023Challenge/` (root project directory)
   - `data_features/` (subdirectory)